dy/emmy/README.md

 # Afterword

-A somewhat more comprehensive emitter based on emmy - have a look at [ENot — event notation system](https://github.com/dfcreative/enot).
+A comprehensive emitter notation reader - have a look at [ENot — event notation system](https://github.com/dfcreative/enot).

-There’s also a similar project - [emmitt](https://github.com/airportyh/emmitt), but it can’t emit bubbling events nor DOM-events at all.
-It does not provide an Emitter class, listeners methods, and it has a bit too many letters in title :).
-No, seriously, `emmy` is only 4 letters length, in that if you have indentation size == 4, your chain calls will look beautiful.
+There’s also a similar project - [emmitt](https://github.com/airportyh/emmitt), but it can’t emit bubbling events nor DOM-events, it does not provide an Emitter class, and a bunch of useful methods.

 [![NPM](https://nodei.co/npm/emmy.png?downloads=true&downloadRank=true&stars=true)](https://nodei.co/npm/emmy/)